hamodcraft22/WebDevNoSQLProject/README.md

 # Django MoMa Shop

-This is a complete e-commerce website built with Django and linked with Djongo.
+This is a complete e-commerce website built with Django and linked with Djongo, Bootstrap and custome CSS styling as well.

 ---